Layers of Protection: How Roofing Materials Influence Repair Decisions

 Metal Roofing: Strength Meets Specialization

 Metal roofs—whether standing seam, corrugated, or stone-coated steel—are praised for durability, sustainability, and fire resistance.
 Some systems boast lifespans of up to 70 years.
 Still, no roof is invincible.
-Metal panels are vulnerable to denting (especially from large hail), and unreliable and quickly progressing temperatures can loosen fasteners and compromise seam integrity.
+Metal panels are vulnerable to denting (especially from large hail), and shifting temperatures can loosen fasteners and compromise seam integrity.

-• Precision is important when refastening panels to prevent oil-canning or warping
+- Precision is critical when refastening panels to prevent oil-canning or warping

-Specialized contractors trained in metal roofing systems are a must, not only for proper repairs but to keep product warranties, which often specify approved techniques and materials.
+Specialized contractors trained in metal roofing systems are a must, not only for proper repairs but to maintain product warranties, which often specify approved techniques and materials.

 “A quick fix with the wrong sealant can void a 40-year warranty in minutes,” warns Donal Greene, senior field technician at Metal Construction Association.